zapatacomputing/qsub/README.md

 ```

 ### Advanced Usage
-For more complex scenarios, refer to the documentation on linking subroutines and managing task hierarchies.
+For more complex scenarios, see the [examples directory](examples).

 ## Features
 - `SubroutineModel`: Core class for creating and managing subroutines.